Ahmed2000Github/ome/README.md

 ## Security and Privacy

   Your memories are stored securely in an encrypted file to protect your personal moments.
-  OME prioritizes the privacy and security of your data, ensuring that only you can access and relive your memories.
+  My Memories app prioritizes the privacy and security of your data, ensuring that only you can access and relive your memories.

 ## Contributing